asdfjkl/pgn2dcg/README.md

 3. a site file, containing all playing sites.
 The naming convention is `database.dcs`
 4. a file containing all games, including comments and annotation markers (such as +/-, ?! etc.).
-The naming convenction is `database.dcg`
+The naming convention is `database.dcg`

 ### Index File